Fliplet/fliplet-cli/docs/API/helpers/components.md

 # Distribute helpers as components

-Helpers can be distributed as components through a simple process to repackage them using our components (widgets) framework.
+Helpers can be distributed as components through a simple process to repackage them using our widgets framework.

 ## 1. Install the basic software